5 Steps To Creating a Sleep Routine that Actually Works for You

 The first step in setting up a solid sleep schedule is deciding when you want to wake up and fall asleep each day.
 Generally, the recommended amount of sleep falls somewhere between 6 and 8 hours.

-To figure out your best times, it's usually a good idea to start from when you want/need to wake up and work backwards to see when you should fall asleep.
+To figure out your best times, it's usually a good idea to start from when you want/need to wake up and work backward to see when you should be going to asleep.

 Choosing a set time to go to bed can be difficult when you’re first getting started, but it’s an excellent way to get your body and mind into the habit of relaxing at a certain time.
 Even if you can’t fall asleep, go to bed according to your schedule every night.

 Unfortunately, following a routine also means you'll wake up at the same time every day – even on weekends and days off.
-No sleeping in!
+No sleeping in.
+Sorry, not sorry!

 2. Avoid Disruptions